Alberthua-Perl/ansible-demo/sync-sshkey/README.md

+# **sync-sshkey** #

-1. Use sync-sshkey.sh to call ansible playbook to implement synchronize user ssh public key on managed hosts.
+Use sync-sshkey.sh to call ansible playbook to implement synchronize user ssh public key on managed hosts.
-2. All files should be store in the same directory, then run the script.
+All files should be store in the same directory, then run the script.